Articles are used to indicate whether a noun refers to a specific or a general item.

-In certain expressions of quantity:
+In certain expressions of quantity.

 a dozen (but one dozen is also possible)

-a great deal of With certain numbers:
+a great deal of

-Before half when half follows a whole number;
+Before half when half follows a whole number.

 1 ½ kilos = one and a half kilos or a kilo and a half

-But ½ kg = half a kilo (no a before half),
+But ½ kilo = half a kilo (no a before half)

-Though a + half + noun is sometimes possible:
+Though a + half + noun is sometimes possible.

-With 1/3, ¼, 1/5 etc. a is usual:
+With 1/3, ¼, 1/5, etc. ‘a’ is usual.

-a third, a quarter etc.,

-But one is also possible.
+a third, a quarter, etc., (But one is also possible).

-In expressions of price, speed, ratio, etc.:
+In expressions of price, speed, ratio, etc.

 5p a kilo